Distributed Chernoff Test: Optimal decision systems over networks: Summary

-For decentralized setup, we proposed DCT which is parsimonious in terms of communications, and is asymptotically optimal in terms of detection performance, when the observation cost per unit time vanishes.
+Networked sensor systems are becoming increasingly popular for inference problems due to their improved robusteness, scalability, versatility, and performance.
+Initial implementations were based on inexpensive small sensors, with extremely limited hardware/software capabilities.
+Progressively, these devices acquired more and more functionalities, and are nowadays capable of active sensing, namely they can adapt the probing signal on the basis of previous measurements, in order to optimize their sensing capability.
+Thus, individual sensors have become intelligent devices which continuously learn from the past and can decide their future actions, in a closed-loop adaptive scheme.

-One major advantage of sensor networks is their robustness to node failures and external attacks.
-From this viewpoint, we use the key ideas from DCT to provide an alternative solution CCT where all the information processing is completely distributed and there is no central unit.
-In CCT, the key quantity $I(i)$, computed in the initialization phase of DCT by the fusion center, can be obtained by \emph{gossip} protocols using \emph{consensus} techniques \cite{boyd2006randomized,olfati2007consensus,braca2008enforcing,braca2010asymptotic}.
-Likewise, once all the sensors reach the triggering condition (\ref{StoppingRuleDec1}), equivalent to (\ref{StoppingRuleDec11}) in DCT, the final decision can also be easily computed in a distributed way.
+We considered two network configurations of these ``intelligent'' sensors: a star network configuration with a fusion center, and a general network configuration that is fully distributed.
+In the first configuration, the fusion center coordinates the actions of the remote nodes, and takes the final decision.
+The second configuration does not have a central coordination, and all the processing takes place at the nodes: they actively collect measurements, exchange information with immediate neighbors, and collectively take a decision.

-There has been enormous work in the direction of distributed hypothesis testing, however, the schemes mainly focused on the communication of real-valued belief vectors, which is analogous to posterior probability of the hypotheses, over the sensor network.
-On contrary, CCT is parsimonious in terms of communication as the communication in the detection phases (Phase 2 and Phase 3 of CCT) is limited to local decisions and (\ref{eq:bit1}) which can be encoded in $2\log_{2}(M)+1$ bits.
-Although Phase 1 of CCT requires communication of real valued vectors, however, the time for this communication is bounded by a finite number (\ref{eq:Ph1}).
-Thus, CCT is efficient in terms of communication as compared to the other tests proposed in the literature for distributed hypothesis testing.
+For the first configuration we proposed a sequential adaptive decision system --- referred to as DCT --- which operates in three phases.
+First, there is a round of communication between the fusion center and the remote nodes, needed to define the relative capability of each node to detect the hypotheses.
+This capability is then used to divide the decision task among the nodes.
+Each node begins to continuously sense the environment, and makes the central entity aware about decisions that are locally believed to be sufficiently reliable.
+The final decision is taken by the fusion center on the basis of these \emph{local suggestions} about the true hypothesis.

-Additionally, in literature, the analysis of distributed hypothesis testing schemes is limited to the asymptotic learning rate as time $n\to \infty$.
-In our work, we study the probability of missed detection, expected decision time, and the higher moments of decision time for CCT.
-We also provide converse showing the lower bound on these performance measures for any sequential test in sensor network.
-Later, we provide sufficient conditions for which CCT is asymptotic optimal in term of these performance measure, as the observation cost per unit time becomes vanishingly small.
+We provided a theoretical analysis of detection performance and expected time to reach a decision.
+We show that the test is asymptotically optimal in terms of detection performance (risk), as the observation cost per unit time tends to zero.